 Omega-3 essential fatty acids found in fish oils contain EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) which are essential building blocks for the body’s anti-inflammatory prostaglandins (e.g., prostaglandin E1) and for turning off Cox-2 and the body’s pro-inflammatory cytokines (IL-1, IL-6, and TNFa).
 In addition, omega-3 fatty acids block the activity of an enzyme that breaks down joint cartilage.
 DHA might just be the most effective nonprescription supplement to suppress pro-inflammatory cytokines (that is until the discovery of omega-7 fatty acids).
 The daily dosage is 3 or more grams.
 Keep in mind that the body can make DHA and EPA from linoleic acid (flax seed oil) if you’ve got healthy probiotics in your gut.
 And flax seed contains more ALA than fish oils, and ALA is a anti-inflammatory.
 My favorite flax food product is Omegasentials.

 (Since writing this article six years ago, I’ve found two products that I highly recommend and use myself that are great forms of Omega-3 fish oils.
 One is Swanson’s 100% Pure Krill Oil because the price can’t be beat, Krill aren’t toxic with mercury, and there’s just enough EPA and DHA.
 The other is NOW Foods Tri-3D Omega and again, you can’t beat the price, NOW Foods are very good at keeping toxins out of their products, and the amounts of EPA and DHA in this one are stupendous.
-I used to take these daily, but now, because I’ve discovered this next product, I supplement just once or twice a week.
-This next one is just amazing.
+I used to take these daily, but now, because I’ve discovered this next product, which I use.